Quiz: Who Are the Women Authors Behind These 12 Classic Films?

 Lots of us know that the film version of Gone with the Wind was based on the epic novel of the same title by Margaret Mitchell, and that To Kill a Mockingbird was a faithful rendition of Harper Lee’s classic.

 Little Women has been the subject of a number of film versions, and most of us, at least us book nerds, know Louisa May Alcott by name quite well.
-Will there never be an end to filmed versions of the Brontë sisters’ novels, or those of Jane Austen?
+And will there never be an end to filmed versions of the Brontë sisters’ novels, or those of Jane Austen?

 There are many other classic films based on classic novels by women, whose titles are firmly planted in cultural history.
 But the connection to the authors who created them is often lost.
 See if you know who wrote the novels upon which these twelve classic films were based — you’ll find the answers at the very end.